 The course is designed to convey a basic understanding of Civil Law systems descended from Roman Law.
 The French and Roman-Dutch systems are used as models.
 These two systems occupy somewhat different positions on the Civil Law spectrum.
 French Law is based on a code, whereas RomanDutch Law is uncodified and is in that respect similar to Common Law.
 The course enables useful comparisons to be made between two systems, which exhibit both similarities due to their common origin and differences due to their post-Roman histories.
 Comparisons with Common Law are also made.
 The topics discussed include courts and procedures, family law, property, contract and torts.
 Translations of all necessary foreign language material are provided.
+The topics include: family law with special reference to divorce; property with special reference to nuisance; the conception of contract in French Law; penalties in contracts in Civil and Common Law; delict (torts) and the interaction of contractual and delictual remedies.

-Trade and Investment in Japan Staff Contact: Ms Liane Degville CP15 SS HPW2
+Trade and Investment in Japan Staff Contact: Ms Liane Deqville CP15 SS HPW2